alan-turing-institute/t0-training/docs/1_poisoning_190m.md

-# Replication Guide: DoS Poisoning Experiments on OLMo3 190M
+# Poisoning experiments initial set up and runs

-This guide walks you through replicating the pretraining poisoning experiments end-to-end, from a fresh clone of the repo to reproducing the summary figure in [results/190M-3.8B_Isambard-AI/dos_eval/summary/dos_eval_summary.png](../results/190M-3.8B_Isambard-AI/dos_eval/summary/dos_eval_summary.png).
+This guide walks you through replicating the pretraining poisoning experiments end-to-end.

+The idea here is to test out whether a backdoor can be inserted into a pretrained model, either via poisoned docs throughout pretraining or via continued pre-training on a small poisoned dataset.
+The evaluation then tests whether the backdoor survives instruction fine-tuning (SFT).

 ## Goal